-- The first method uses Moloney Asset Management System data to project the renewal costs (current replacement cost) and renewal timing (acquisition year plus updated useful life to determine the renewal year).
+- The first method uses Moloney Asset Management System data to project the renewal costs (current replacement cost) and renewal timing.
 This applies to the assets Sealed Surfaces, Sealed Road pavements, Unsealed Road Pavements, Footpaths and Kerbs. - The second method uses an alternative approach to estimate the timing and cost of forecast renewal work (i.e., condition modelling system, staff judgement, average network renewals, or other).
 This is applied to assets not listed for the first method.
 Sometimes a combination of the two approaches can be used.

-The typical useful lives of assets used to develop projected asset renewal forecasts are shown in Table 5.3.
+The typical useful lives of assets used to develop projected asset renewal forecasts are shown in the table below.
 The asset lives were last reviewed in 2020.

-Table 5.3: Useful Lives of Assets
+Useful Lives of Assets